 <img src="beagle-dog.jpg" alt="beagle dog playing fetch"/>

-Search engine crawlers know that this is an image so no need to repeat that in the alt text.
+Search engine crawlers know this is an image, so there is no need to repeat that in the alt text.
 Use alt text to talk about the image.

 Alt Text Examples

-Here are a few more examples of using proper alt text for images.
+Here are a few more examples of how to write good alt text.

 There are two ways to do this: manually by editing the HTML code or through your CMS.